STRAVA Seeks Investors $1 Billion Valuation

 A price tag of $1bn puts STRAVA beyond the financial reaches of many sports-related companies, especially in the current CV-19 climate.
 Garmin could afford to buy STRAVA for cash even at that price.
 I just don’t think they have any incentive for that other than to prevent it from falling into competitor-friendly hands.
 So then you really have to question WHAT ON EARTH is the exit strategy?
 Other than a flotation, it’s not obvious.

 There could be an exotic buyer like Facebook, Nike, Google or Apple but I just don’t see that happening either.
-That leaves the most obvious route of a formal IPO/flotation.
-This would certainly open up STRAVA’s books for detailed scrutiny and even though the Bloomberg source (below) says that STRAVA is currently profitable, I strongly doubt they are making that much money if it’s true they are profitable now.
-Indeed some commentators were on record questioning if STRAVA would even last the year out.
+That leaves the most obvious route for Strava as a formal IPO/flotation.
+This would certainly open up STRAVA’s books for detailed scrutiny and even though Bloomberg says STRAVA is currently profitable, I strongly doubt they are making that much money.

-A subscription model has value for STAVA and, to a degree, will work.
+A subscription model has value for STRAVA and, to a degree, will work.
 However, it’s very unlikely to deliver a revenue stream which alone would justify a $1bn price tag.
 That’s GOT to come primarily from ads if STRAVA remains in a similar form as at present.
-Regarding STRAVA’s lack of ads so far, the original founders, Gainey and Horvath, are on the record as saying they don’t see advertising fitting into the business model.
-In my opinion that is their hidden exit strategy.
-At some point, they have to be bought out and voluntarily leave and they will give the reason that “they don’t agree with the future ‘ads’ direction of the company” and so have to go.
+The original founders are on the record as saying they don’t see advertising fitting into the business model.
+In my opinion that is their hidden exit strategy — at some point, they have to be bought out and voluntarily leave.

 Yet, even STRAVA’s current subscription strategy is tactically flawed.
 They are essentially putting ALL meaningful functionality behind a paywall.
 Fine.
 That will encourage some to subscribe.
 BUT it will cause a great many others to simply pack up shop and leave and take their data with them.
-And that’s STRAVA’s other problem, they need a) Plain old users for that elusive future ad strategy, and b) User data, to make many of STRAVA’s features meaningful like segments, leaderboards and heatmaps.
+And that’s STRAVA’s other problem — they need plain old users for that elusive future ad strategy, and user data to make many of STRAVA’s features meaningful like segments, leaderboards and heatmaps.

-2. New investors change strategy to retain a ‘sensible’ free-STRAVA, introduce ads and bolster the subscription service features.
+• New investors change strategy to retain a ‘sensible’ free-STRAVA, introduce ads and bolster the subscription service features

-3. STRAVA becomes an ad company-cum-social media platform mixed with a bit of cycling data.
+• STRAVA becomes an ad company-cum-social media platform mixed with a bit of cycling data

-5. Longer-term they are subsumed into one of the other ad companies.
+• Longer-term they are subsumed into one of the other ad companies

 Something like that…